C-SHORe: Higher-Order Verification via Collapsible Pushdown System Saturation: Initial Forward Analysis

 The construction of the approximate reachability graph is described in Algorithms \ref{alg:sumMain}, \ref{alg:addSD}, \ref{alg:procHeadDesc} and \ref{alg:addSum}.
 The main work is done in the function $\mathrm{ProcessHeadWithDescriptor}$.
 In particular, this is where summary edges are added for the $\pop{\opord}$ and $\collapse{\opord}$ operations.

 The approximate summary algorithm computes an approximate reachability graph $\tuple{H, E, B}$ `as accurately as possible based on an order-$1$ approximation'.
 In order to do this, the algorithm builds up an object $\tuple{H, E, B, U}$ where the additional component $U$ is a set of \emph{approximate higher-order summary edges}.
 A summary edge describes how information contained in stack descriptors should be shared between heads.
-An \emph{order-$\opord$ summary edge} from a head $h$ to a head $h'$ is a triple of the form $(h, \tuple{h'_\cpdsord, \dots, h'_{\opord + 1}} , h')$ where each $h_i'$ is a head.
-That is, a triple in $H \times \stackdesk{\opord} \times H$.
+We will first describe the role of edges in $E$ before describing summary edges.

+An edge $(h, r, h') \in E$ means that there is a transition from a configuration with head $h$ to a configuration with head $h'$.
+This means that whenever we add a descriptor to $h$ we may need to add descriptors to $h'$ as we may apply $r$ to the stacks represented by the new descriptor.
+The simplest case is when $r$ is a rewrite rule.
+Any descriptor $(h_\cpdsord, \ldots, h_1, h_c)$ added to $h$ must be propagated to $h'$ as rewriting the top character results in a stack with the same descriptor.
+In Algorithms \ref{alg:addSD} and \ref{alg:procHeadDesc} we will refer to this process as respecting $E$.